 - Rachel Franklin: GIS, Spatial Analysis, Spatial Statistics

-- Yi Qi: Programming in R and Python
+- Yi Qi: GIS, Programming in R and Python

 The Institute is open the Brown University community.
 There is no financial obligation for participating in the Institute.
 No prior training in GIS is necessary.